 Second trimester development of the fetus

 In the second trimester, the fetus is growing a lot and will be between 3 and 5 inches long, Burch said.
-Somewhere between 18 and 22 weeks an ultrasound may reveal the sex of the baby, if parents want to know it in advance.
+Sometime between 18 and 22 weeks, an ultrasound may reveal the sex of the baby, if parents want to know this information in advance.

 By the fourth month of pregnancy, eyebrows, eyelashes, fingernails and the neck all form, and the skin has a wrinkled appearance.
-Some other highlights this month include that the arms and legs can bend, the kidneys start working and can produce urine, and the fetus can swallow and hear, according to ACOG.
+In addition, during the fourth month the arms and legs can bend, the kidneys start working and can produce urine, and the fetus can swallow and hear, according to ACOG.

 In the fifth month of pregnancy, the fetus is more active and a woman may be able to feel its movements.
 The fetus also sleeps and wakes on regular cycles.
 A fine hair (called lanugo) and a waxy coating (called vernix) cover and protect the thin fetal skin.

 By the sixth month of pregnancy, hair begins to grow, the eyes begin to open and the brain is rapidly developing.
 Although the lungs are completely formed, they don't yet function.